 However, DreamHost contested the warrant issued by the government to obtain all the details of the users, which created a public uproar.
 The warrant was withdrawn later.When the US government asked DreamHost to turn over the details of the visitors to disruptj20.org, the hosting company denied.
 If they had turned over the details to the government, the details of hundreds of people would have fallen in the hands of surveillance agencies.

-What if an incident like this happens again and the company hands over all the warranted details?
+Imagine if such an event occurs again and the company surrenders all the demanded details?
 Your IP can be traced back to your geographical location, and your actions can be observed - all as a result of your visit to a particular website.

 If you want to stay safe, it’s best to hide your IP address.
 You can hide behind another IP address with the help of a VPN.
 A virtual private network will assign you a different IP when you browse the internet.
 You can check your IP address using this tool.